 The Craftsman in “I Love You, Beth Cooper”

-Hayden Panettierre plays Beth Cooper, the popular girl Denis has had a crush on since the 7th grade.
+Hayden Panettiere plays Beth Cooper, the popular girl Denis (played by Paul Rust) has had a crush on since the 7th grade.
 In his Valedictorian speech at graduation, he proclaimed his love for her.
 “I have been loving you from behind…in English Lit, and Practical Science…” (I was Salutatorian of my graduating class, but my speech wasn’t nearly as entertaining.)

 The movie was based on the popular novel by Larry Doyle of the same name.

 The kitchen has open shelving and the blue tile: